dany1061/3os.org/src/macOS/macSoftware.md

 # MacOS Useful Software

-This list contains the software I personaly use on my mac.
+This list contains the software I personally use on my mac.

 | Application                                                                                                | Description                                                 |
 | ---------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------- |